 Specification and Upgrade Options

 The HP ProDesk 400 G1 SFF is a pre-built entry-level business desktop computer first released in 2013.
 Although more than five years old, it is still a viable solution for home and office.
-The motherboard is using the H81 chipset and supports 4th gen Intel Core processor, 16GB of DIMM DDR3-1600 memory.
-You can even turn this PC into a gaming machine with a proper GPU upgrade.
+The motherboard is using the H81 chipset and supports 4th gen Intel Core processor, 16GB of DIMM DDR3-1600 memory, and a low profile GPU.
+You can even make a gaming PC form this machine with a proper GPU upgrade.

 Windows 11 compatibility